isomerpages/mas-moneysense/_insurance-protection/Understanding Life Insurance.md

 the total combined benefits of your insurance policies and not individually.</p>
 <p>For individual and voluntary group annuities, there is also a limit of
 S$100,000 for the aggregated commuted value of guaranteed benefits per life assured per insurer.
-However, policy owners making claims under accident and health (A&amp;H) policies will be fully compensated.</p>
+However, policy owners making claims under Accident and Health (A&amp;H) policies will be fully compensated.</p>